micromdm/nanocmd/docs/operations-guide.md

 The workflow's context determines details about how the workflow runs.
 The four main keys are:

-* `name`: Profile name in the profile storage to use.
+* `profile`: Profile name in profile storage to install (before text replacement).
 * `criteria`: Used to determine whether to replace a found certificate.
 * `filter`: Used to find the particular certificate in the list of certificates.
-* `text_replacements`: Used to perform simple text find-and-replace on the profile before installing it.
+* `text_replacements`: Optionally used to perform simple text find-and-replace on the profile before installing it.

 Example JSON object: